Mesut Özil: Media and sponsorships

 In 2013, Özil signed a sponsorship deal with German sportswear and equipment supplier Adidas.
 He has appeared in commercials for Adidas Predator boots with other star players such as Lionel Messi, Gareth Bale, Thomas Müller and James Rodríguez.
 One of those adverts, entitled "Create Your Own Game", was released in August 2015, in which Özil featured alongside those players.
 In 2013, Özil launched his own logo.

 Özil's "M" goal celebration – which is in tribute to his young niece Mira – is included in EA Sports' FIFA 17.

 His autobiography, The Magic of the Game / Gunning for Greatness, was released in 2017.

 Business ventures

-Özil has built a varied business portfolio over the years.
+Özil is involved in several business ventures.
 He is the boss of his own M10 streetwear firm and esports team.
-Additionally he has his own chain of coffee shops, a sports clinic and he jointly runs a successful Unity Health supplements laboratory with former Arsenal teammate Mathieu Flamini.
+Additionally, he has his own chain of coffee shops, a sports clinic and he jointly runs a Unity Health supplements laboratory with former Arsenal teammate Mathieu Flamini.
 He also owns shares in Mexican football club Necaxa as part of an ownership deal which includes other shareholders like actress Eva Longoria and model Kate Upton.